Employer branding – how important is your employer brand?

 Faced with the pressure of reduced budgets the focus is on doing more with less.
 For instance, is it possible to reduce your agency spend and still produce effective employer branding initiatives?

-That’s why this is the year to equip your people with the employer branding solutions that enable them to produce amazing assets – even without specialist knowledge.
+That’s why this is the year to equip your people with employer branding solutions that enable them to produce amazing assets – even without specialist knowledge.

 Why employer branding?